CPW100/risk-monitoring-system/README.md

 **1. Third-Party API Rate Limiting**
 The application's primary constraint is its reliance on the free tier of the Twelve Data API, which imposes strict rate limits.
 A multi-faceted throttling and scheduling strategy was engineered to ensure the application remains robust and functional without exceeding these limits.

+Additionally, for the WebSocket symbol subscription, only AAPL and BTC/USD return live data, while the rest are not responsive althought there is no error occurance.
+This could be limited by the free tier plan, as the websocket subscription to TWELVE DATA worked perfectly for AAPL and BTC/USD.

 - **Initial Price Fetching (Margin Calculation):**
 When a client's margin status is calculated, the system may need to fetch prices for multiple assets not present in the local cache.
 To manage this, the logic in `marginService.js` fetches these prices in controlled batches: a maximum of 8 symbols are requested at a time, and after each batch, the system enforces a 61-second pause before sending the next one, which might cause the display of *loading page* to persist for 1 minute on fresh load without cache data [61_sec_demo](https://drive.google.com/file/d/1hI4LeeFYXCEK7fMKvwY5aF2YAYwPfIP8/view?usp=drive_link).
 This ensures the application stays reliably within the API's per-minute request limit.